clayford/githelp/README.md

 # githelp
-my notes on using Git and GitHub https://clayford.github.io/githelp/
+My notes on using Git and GitHub

+https://clayford.github.io/githelp/